gemma-Kim/my-todo-ts/README.md

-# To do List Mini Project with TypeScript
+# To do List Project with TypeScript